Andreas-Dorfer/in-memory-store/README.md

 # in-memory-store
-A thread-safe in-memory store with versioning.
+A thread-safe in-memory store with optimistic concurrency support.
 Great for testing / mocking and prototyping.